 Snow rot life cycle

 Sooty moulds

-Pathogen

 Various species, including Alternaria spp. and Cladosporium spp.

-Crops affected

-Wheat Barley Oats Rye Triticale

-------- -------- ------ ----- -----------
+Wheat Barley Oats Rye Triticale -- ------- -------- ------ ----- -----------

-Hosts

 The pathogens that cause sooty moulds are not host-specific.
 They can affect all cereals.

-Symptoms

 The usual symptom of sooty moulds is a darkening of the ears before harvest.
-This is commonly seen when weather conditions are wet, but

-severe symptoms are often associated with root or stem-base diseases, which cause premature ripening of the crop.
+This is commonly seen when weather conditions are wet, but severe symptoms are often associated with root or stem-base diseases, which cause premature ripening of the crop.
 White heads often become severely affected by sooty moulds.
 Delays in harvesting in wet weather can lead to severe blackening of ears and discolouration of the grain.

-Wheat ears severely affected by sooty moulds The fungi that can cause sooty moulds are very common in the atmosphere.
+Wheat ears severely affected by sooty moulds

+The fungi that can cause sooty moulds are very common in the atmosphere.
 They can survive adverse conditions as spores or mycelium on many types of material.
 They do not require living host material to survive, as they derive nutrients from dead or decaying tissues (i.e. saprophytic).
 They most commonly colonise ears after growth stage 75, especially ears that are prematurely ripe or affected by aphid honeydew.

-Importance Discolouration of ears and grain rarely has any effect on grain yield, but does affect marketability - particularly in milling wheat.
+Discolouration of ears and grain rarely has any effect on grain yield, but does affect marketability - particularly in milling wheat.

 Sooty moulds life cycle

 Stem (black) rust

-Pathogen

 Puccinia graminis f .sp. tritici

-Crops affected

-Wheat

-Barley

-Oats

 Rye

-Triticale

-Hosts

 The pathogen is specific to wheat.

-Symptoms Despite its name, the characteristic symptoms are orange/brown sporulating pustules, which occur in stripes on leaves and stems.
+Despite its name, the characteristic symptoms are orange/brown sporulating pustules, which occur in stripes on leaves and stems.
 Later in the season, black elongated pustules containing the teliospores develop, mainly on the stems.

-Life cycle The fungus develops teliospores on the wheat plant, which produce a secondary spore, the basidiospore.
+The fungus develops teliospores on the wheat plant, which produce a secondary spore, the basidiospore.
 This spore infects a completely different host - the barberry (Berberis spp.).
 A further spore stage, the aeciospore, is produced on the barberry, which can spread and reinfect the cereal host.
 This infection gives rise to the uredospore stage, which produces the typical symptoms on wheat.